higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 ## Implementation Notes: An Intentional Incompatibility with the Avro Standard

-In order to make it so that it's easier for users to evolve their schemas over time, `sbt-mu-srcgen` intentionally deviates from the Avro standard in one key way: it does not permit primitive types (e.g. `String sendUser(UserWithCountry user)`) to be present in the Avro schema.
-If you attempt to write an Avro schema with a primitive type (for example,s something like this)
+In order to make it so that it's easier for users to evolve their schemas over time, `sbt-mu-srcgen` intentionally deviates from the Avro standard in one key way: it does not permit primitive types (e.g. `string sendUser(UserWithCountry user)`) to be present in the Avro schema.
+If you attempt to write an Avro schema with a primitive type (for example, something like thiss)

 ```plaintext
 @namespace("foo")